 Parameter Default Default Value Semantics User-initial-policy-set Any-policy The device is not concerned about certificate policy.
 Initial-policy-map- ping-inhibit 0 Policy mapping is not inhibited.
-Initial-explicit-policy 0 The prospective certification path does not have to be valid for at least one certificate policy in the user-initial-policy-set

-Parameter Default Default Value Semantics Initial-any-policy-inhibit 0 The any-policy identifier, if asserted in a certificate, does not have to be ignored Initial-permitted-sub- trees (not speci- fied) No restrictions on the subtree within which all subject names in every certificate in the prospective certification path must fall.
+Initial-explicit-policy 0 The prospective certification path does not have to be valid for at least one certificate policy in the user-initial-policy-set Initial-any-policy-inhibit 0 The any-policy identifier, if asserted in a certificate, does not have to be ignored Initial-permitted-sub- trees (not speci- fied) No restrictions on the subtree within which all subject names in every certificate in the prospective certification path must fall.
 Initial-excluded-sub- trees (not speci- fied) No restrictions on the subtree within which no subject names in any certificate in the prospective certification path may fall.
 CA-information-source- for-v1-and-v2 None The device shall consider X.509 version 1 and version 2 certificates as non-CA certificates.

-4.2.6.2 Revocation Status Checking
+4.3.2 Revocation Status Checking

-By default, a device shall use the parameter values defined in Table 3 for the parameters defined in RFC 5280, Sect.
-6.1.1 for the CRL-based certificate revocation status checking algorithm defined in Sect.
-4.2.5.
+By default, a device shall use the parameter values defined in Table 3 for the parameters specified in RFC 5280, section 6.3.1.
+For CRL processing see section 6.3.3 of RFC 5280.